A guide to the 2025 Internal Medicine Training (IMT) Applications

 Internal Medicine Training (IMT) applications are fast approaching!

 As we’re sure you already know, IMT is a competitive specialty.
-In 2023, 4406 people applied for the 1633 vacancies; making a competition ratio of 2.69, this is an increase on 2022.
+In 2024, 6273 people applied for the 1698 vacancies; making a competition ratio of 3.69.
+This is yet another increase on the previous years, with the number of applicants and competition ratio continuing to grow year-on-year.
 So, you don’t want to waste any time, start thinking about what job you want and where you want it.

 IMT applications are run through Oriel, and it is worth setting up an account before it opens so you receive updates and don’t miss the date.
 The application period lasts for around a month, but it’s best to start your application early as it can take some time to complete the whole thing.